dobrienUNCG/Cards/docs/Software Requirements Document.md

 # Nonfunctional Requirements

 ## Performance Requirements
 ## Safety/Recovery Requirements
-The software
+The software will have the following features to protect the user data: (1) Backup saving system to prevent primary file from being corrupted due to premature shutdown.
+(2) Autosaving sytem to save userdata a change has been made.
 ## Security Requirments
 The software would normally have security requirements to protect its users.
 However for this project, it is beyond its scope and will not be worked on.
 ## Policy Requirements

 ## Software Quality Attributes
 ### Availability
-This software may be available through a permissive use license that denies commercial use: the program may be used in commercial activities, however the code may not be directly used without proper attribution.
+This software will have features that will not be available without internet access.
 ### Correctness
 This software will strive to ensure that data is properly saved to prevent loss of the aforementioned data.
 ### Maintainability